analyticalmonk/analyticalmonk.github.io/startup/_posts/2020-07-12-cofounder-frameworks-philosophy.md

 # tags:       [science, technology]
 ---

-*Note: In addition to experience as an early startup employee, the below content has been derived through learnings from [Ankur Warikoo](https://www.ankurwarikoo.com/about/)'s Future Founders conference and the [Entrepreneur First](https://www.joinef.com/) program.*
+*Note: In addition to experience as an early startup employee, the below content has been derived from my time at the [Entrepreneur First](https://www.joinef.com/) program.*

 We have all heard the stories.
 They met, they started up and they conquered.
 They are the co-founders.
 There are a ton of variables at play in an entrepreneurial journey.
 These include the market, capital and good ol' luck.
 The market won't care about whether a startup team has been awake for days or not drawn a salary.
 The humans you work with will.
 Good co-founders and founding teams can help each other manage a startup's variability and chaos.
 Thinking deeply about who you want to work with is as important as anything else as an entrepreneur.